TargetProcess/taucharts-docs/advanced/coordinates.md

 ##Coordinates

-Coordinates is a basic building element in TauChart specification.
+Coordinates is a basic building element in Taucharts specification.

 There are many types of coordinates:
 * Cartesian